ryankemper/writings/The_Case_For_Ending_Lockdown.md

 So, if a policy of Containment is truly such a bad idea, how did our public health officials, some of whom have decades of battle-tested experience, get it so wrong?
 [Hanlon's Razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) is very relevant here; we think it is not reasonable to assume that they were _trying_ to usher in a techno-totalitarian state.
 Rather, they were trying to prevent mortality, but their incentive structure is such that it is much worse to have done nothing and later find out that the virus was worse than we thought, than what actually happened, which is to have undertaken actions that were self-destructive and then discovered that the virus was way less deadly than we thought.

 Additionally, an environment of incredible stress and sleeplessness is known to destroy cognitive functioning.
-In particular, it shifts the human brain from a cognitive style that can think strategically and proactively avoid problems, to one that experience tunnel vision and a rigidity in belief systems.
+In particular, it shifts the human brain from a cognitive style that can think strategically and proactively avoid problems, to one that experiences tunnel vision and a rigidity in belief systems.
 That is to say, that [the conditions our well-intentioned officials](https://www.businessinsider.com/dr-anthony-fauci-daily-routine-coronavirus-pandemic-2020-4) have been operating under have put them, physiologically, in a state that makes it hard for any human to adequately process the torrent of incoming data and synthesize it into effective public policy.

 ### Be wary of "hero culture"